5 Easy Ways to Stop Your Dogs Nail From Bleeding

-If your dog is calm you can dip your dogs nail directly into the powder which will cause the bleeding to stop almost immediately.
-If your dog won’t let you handle his nails after a trimming accident you can use the application method.
+If your dog is calm you can dip your dogs nail directly into the powder.
+That will cause the bleeding to stop almost immediately.
+If your dog won’t let you handle his nails after a trimming accident you can use the application method mentioned above.
 Just be sure to keep moderate pressure applied to the nail for 30 seconds when using an applicator.

 How to Use a Styptic Pencil to Stop a Bleeding Nail

-Styptic pencils are available at most pharmacies, often in the shaving aisle.
-They’re a nice remedy to have on hand to treat cuts, including your dogs nails.
+Styptic pencils are available at most pharmacies, and they’re usually located in the shaving aisle.
+They’re a nice remedy to have on hand to treat cuts as well as your dogs nails.